jeeves1618/Spring-Learnings/Readme.txt

 Project Structure of WebApp is available here: https://maven.apache.org/plugins/maven-war-plugin/usage.html web.xml is the deployment descriptor for servlet based java web applications.

+Hibernate is a framework to persist Java objects.
+Hibernate provides Object to Relational mapping or ORM.
+Hibernate is a wrapper around JDBC.

 1. Section 12 ending has details on WAR file deployment
 2. Refer video 122 for Controller level request mapping

+To Do
+1. For each and <%@ taglib uri="http://java.sun.com/jsp/jstl/core" prefix="c"%>
+2. org.springframework.context.support.ResourceBundleMessageSource - ResourceBundle [resources/messages] not found issue should be looked at.
+3. Section 17 - Creating Custom Validation Rules
+4. Find out how to pass literal values during constructor injection using component scan.